Labour Party serves South Tyneside MP with notice of investigation over ‘breach of party rules’

-Labour Party apologises to Kate Osborne after Jarrow MP tweets shock at being sent investigation notice over ‘breach of party rules’ that was quickly rescinded
+Labour Party apologises to Kate Osborne after Jarrow MP erroneously sent investigation notice over ‘breach of party rules’

-The Labour Party has apologised to Jarrow MP Kate Osborne after a statement on her Twitter account said she was sent an investigation notice over ‘serious allegations’ of party rule breaches before the probe was swiftly withdrawn.
+The Labour Party has apologised to Jarrow MP, Kate Osborne, after she was served with a swiftly-withdrawn investigation notice over ‘serious allegations’ of party rule breaches.

-In a statement posted on her official Twitter account, Kate Osborne said that on the morning of Friday, September 17, she was notified of an investigation into her conduct by the national party “making serious allegations of breach of the Party Rules”.
+In a statement released via her official Twitter account, Ms Osborne said that on the morning of Friday, September 17, she was notified of an investigation into her conduct by the national party “making serious allegations of breach of the Party Rules”.

 It continued: “I was shocked and unnerved by getting such a letter and was puzzled at what the Party was saying about me.